tsonika/cancer-manuals/docs/modules/metagenomics-module-tax/tax.md

 ###Bonus
 -----

-If there is time left you could go back to the study.
-The aim of this study was to understand interrelationship among microbial community composition, effects cheremin on laboratory mice.
-With additional information from the paper, could you come up with some conclusions?

-Check the results from the ribosomal database classifier, how do these differ from the QIIME default GreenGenes (gg\_otus\_97) database classifier results?
-What can you conclude?

 The QIIME overview tutorial at (http://qiime.org/tutorials/tutorial.html) has a number of additional steps that you may find interesting; so feel free to try some of them out.
 Note hat we have not installed Cytoscape, so we cannot visualize OTU networks.